Leftover Mississippi Pot Roast or standard Pot Roast Sandwiches, and other ideas.

 How to Make Mississippi Pot Roast post is here.

-Mississippi Pot Roast Variations
+Simple Pot Roast Sandwich:

 Smoky Chipotle Twist: Swap half the pepperoncini juice for adobo sauce and add a smoked paprika sprinkle.